2012 Quebec general election

 The 2012 Quebec general election took place in the Canadian province of Quebec on September 4, 2012.
 Lieutenant Governor Pierre Duchesne dissolved the National Assembly on August 1, 2012, following Premier Jean Charest's request.
 The Parti Québécois were elected to a minority government, with Pauline Marois becoming the first woman to be Premier of Quebec.
 The Quebec Liberal Party took second place, with Premier Jean Charest losing his seat.
-The newly formed party Coalition Avenir Québec led by François Legault took third place, while Québec solidaire took 2 seats out of the 125.
+The newly-formed Coalition Avenir Québec, led by François Legault, took third place, while Québec solidaire took 2 seats out of the 125.

 During Marois' victory speech, an attack including gunshots and a fire occurred at the Métropolis concert hall housing the event and a forty-year-old man died as a result of gunshot wounds.

+As of 2026, this is the most recent election where the Parti Québécois won government, the 2012 election also holds the current record for winning an election with the smallest vote share, having won a minority government with 32%.